SAP/jenkins-library/documentation/docs/scenarios/TMS_Extension.md

 ### Jenkinsfile

-Following the convention for pipeline definitions, use a Jenkinsfile which resides in the root directory of your development sources.
+Following the convention for pipeline definitions, use a Jenkinsfile, which resides in the root directory of your development sources.

 ```groovy
 @Library('piper-lib-os') _